iifl-logo

 7. DEPOSITS

-Your Company has not accepted deposits from the public falling within the ambit of Section 73 of the Companies Act, 2013 read with the Companies (Acceptance of Deposits) Rules, 2014 as amended from time to time.
+The Company has not accepted deposits from the public falling within the ambit of Section 73 of the Companies Act, 2013 read with the Companies (Acceptance of Deposits) Rules, 2014 as amended from time to time.

-Not Applicable, Since Company has not accepted any deposit; therefore, the question does not arise regarding non-compliance with the requirement of Chapter V of the Companies Act, 2013.
+Not Applicable, Since Company has not accepted any deposit; therefore, the question does not arise regarding noncompliance with the requirement of Chapter V of the Companies Act, 2013.

 DISCLOSURE OF UNSECURED LOAN RECEIVED FROM DIRECTORS

-Pursuant to Section 2 (31) of the Companies Act, 2013 read with Rule 2 (1) (c) (viii) of Companies (Acceptance of Deposits) Rules, 2014, (including any statutory modification or re-enactment thereof for the time being in force), the Company had not received any unsecured loan from directors during the financial year 2023-24.
+Pursuant to Section 2 (31) of the Companies Act, 2013 read with Rule 2 (1) (c) (viii) of Companies (Acceptance of Deposits) Rules, 2014, (including any statutory modification or re-enactment thereof for the time being in force), the Company had not received any unsecured loan from directors during the financial year 2024-25.

 8. SUBSIDIARIES, ASSOCIATE OR JOINT VENTURES OF THE COMPANY

 In terms of Section 136 of the Companies Act, 2013 (‘the Act), the Financial Statement of the subsidiary company is not required to be sent to the members of the Company.
 The Company shall provide a copy of the annual accounts of its subsidiary company to the members of the Company on their request.
 The annual accounts of its subsidiary company will also be kept open for inspection at the registered office of the Company during business hours.
-Pursuant to the requirement of Regulation 34(3) read with Schedule V of the SEBI Listing Regulations, the details of investments made in the subsidiary have been furnished in Notes forming part of the Accounts.
-Further Company has not given any loans/advances to the subsidiary of the Company

 MATERIAL SUBSIDIARY